open-science-uppsala/open_science_uppsala/publicity/README.md

 ## Specified plan

+This is the general idea, specified per day.
+This table will change as time passes by.

 Status|Date      |Day in month       |Who   |What
 ------|----------|-------------------|------|----------------------------------
 Done  |2023-03-17|Friday after talk  |Richel|[Tweet](tweets.md) link to slides of past event